luisalebernal/globchal/README.md

 The application is containerized using Docker and deployed on Render.
 You can view the deployment status and logs on the Render dashboard.

 <h2>Additional Information</h2>

-Repository: GitHub Repository URL (Replace with your actual repository URL)
+Repository: GitHub Repository URL (https://github.com/luisalebernal/globchal.git)

-Diagram: globchal_diagram.pdf (Provides a visual representation of the architecture) Docker Image: Available on Docker Hub (Replace with your actual Docker Hub repository if applicable)
+Diagram: globchal_diagram.pdf (Provides a visual representation of the architecture)

+Docker Image: Available on Docker Hub (luisbernal20/globchal_rep)